Apply! Apply! Apply!

 Eligibility: Only writers who have not yet published or been contracted to write a book-length work are eligible.
 International applicants are encouraged to apply, but we are only able to consider submissions in English.
 Only one submission per person is allowed.
 Please do not submit a piece you have previously submitted to A Public Space, either through the Fellowship category, the General Submissions category, or an Open Call.
 A Public Space reserves the right to invite submissions.

-— One previously unpublished prose piece.
-There is no word-count requirement.
+— One previously unpublished prose piece with a limit of 8,000 words.
 If selected, the piece submitted is the piece that will be published in the magazine.

 —We accept simultaneous submissions, but please note that if your piece is accepted elsewhere, you will be required to withdraw your entire application; replacement submissions will not be accepted once the deadline has passed.